Importance of Correct Diagnosis Coding

 - With fee-for-service coding, higher level Evaluation and Management (E/M) codes identify serious encounters, utilizing more medical decision making, and are reimbursed at a higher rate.
 All the more importance in reporting the diagnosis appropriately so that it captures the medical necessity.

 - With Risk Adjustment cases, E/M has much less value.
-Instead, specific diagnosis codes communicate the seriousness of the medical decision making.
+Instead, specific diagnosis codes communicate the seriousness of medical decision making.
 Therefore coding to the highest level of specificity is important.

 Choose the Right Partner: